 "I would want a father figure to talk to Benjamin about how to be a responsible person and how to respect women – especially your mom and female friends.
 The way his dad was towards them told them, “You need to make sure you get a pretty woman and have money because that’s how they want it.”
 His dad’s mentality was not good.
 I just want them both to grow up to be respectful and appreciate what they have and work hard for their money.
 I want them to work hard and enjoy being young.
 He wants to grow up already.
 I wanted to grow up quick and I wish I hadn’t.
 I wish I had two parents who would take me here and do stuff with me and take me places.
 Now he’s going to be in year 8.
 I tell him to make sure he studies hard and that he’s there to study.
 I pay for every single thing for both of them because their dad doesn’t pay anything, but you have to do it.
 My biggest achievement is being such a good parent to those kids because I never had anything."

-The next day, Benjamin must have forgiven me of my odd name because he and his friends took me to the court where they play basketball around the corner from their neighborhood.
-Even though Benjamin is probably 6 inches taller than me, he only scored 4 points our first game, but that second game, he found his confidence and scored 16 of his team’s 21 points.
+The next day, Benjamin must have forgiven me of my odd name because he took me to the court where he plays basketball with his friends.
+Even though Benjamin is probably 6 inches taller than me, he only scored 4 points our first game.
+However, in that second game, he found his confidence and scored 16 of his team’s 21 points.
 Getting to know Benjamin and his friends got me thinking about the other children I have met along this journey.
-They have so much time to grow and develop, and I am excited to see what life offers themas we keep up with each other.
-Claire has been there for every one of her sons’ moments, which is something she cannot say about her mom let alone her dad.
+They have so much time to grow and develop, and I am excited to see what life offers them as we keep up with each other.
+Claire has been there for every one of her sons’ moments, which is something she cannot say about her mom, let alone her dad.
 It is an understatement to say it has been difficult for her, but she has never let her horrible experiences without her father or with her children’s father define her or dampen her spirits.
 She spoke as if she has been inspired by her own kids and the potential for them to live happy lives.
 I feel so grateful to have heard her story and have spent some time with her boys.

-I wish I could say I have some idea how I could use this study to close the gender disparity which is important to all men and women; I will certainly have to do more research and look through the World Economic Forum's report more thoroughly.
+I wish I could say I have some idea how I could use this study to close the gender disparity.
+However, I am happy that I have begun to recognize that I should think more about it.
 If you have any ideas, feel free to reach out on the Contact page of this site.

 • • •